***Contains spoilers for seasons one and two

 “…all-around damaged soul…” — Mark Perigard, Boston Herald

 Unreliable.
+Damaged.
 Deranged.
-Damaged.
-Breakdown.
-It’s jarring to see something so real and normal for me described as in such extreme terms — or maybe my normal is the extreme?
-Despite numerous references to Sam Esmail and Rami Malek consulting with a psychologist while working on the show, I can’t shake the feeling that the people writing these articles didn’t imagine someone with lived experience would ever be reading them.
+It’s jarring to see what’s so normal to me described as in such extreme terms — or maybe my normal is the extreme?
+Despite numerous references to Sam Esmail and Rami Malek consulting with a psychologist while working on the show, I can’t shake the feeling that the people writing these articles never imagined someone with lived experience would ever be reading them.
 Still, I find the coverage riveting.

-During tonight’s second season premier I split my time between a pirated live-stream in one tab and the #mrrobot twitter feed in another other.
-I don’t use twitter at all except to check for transit outages (and now, to share this post with others) so the rapid-fire mixture of public confusion, sympathy, and enthusiasm was almost more engrossing than the show; when so much of my survival depends on secrecy, where else can I witness thousands of people engaging with the raw struggle that makes up my day-to-day reality?
+Tonight I split my time between the #mrrobot twitter feed and a pirated live-stream of the 2nd Season premiere.
+I don’t use twitter at all except to check for transit outages (and now, to share this post with others) so the rapid-fire mixture of public confusion, sympathy, and enthusiasm is almost more engrossing than the show itself; when so much of my survival depends on secrecy, when else can I witness thousands of people engaging with the raw struggle that makes up my day-to-day reality?

 Humans are a diverse bunch, and what DID feels like and looks like for each individual will always differ in some ways from the “average” or “standard” if there even is such a thing.
 My life and Elliot’s are nothing alike.
-We couldn’t be more different in terms of personality, ideology, outlook, skills, etc. He maintains functioning by retreating from people.
-I maintain functioning by hooking into (or “borrowing”) the realities of the people around me.
-I also can’t code past HTML and I don’t think I’ve worn a hoody since high school.
-But Elliot and I are united by a shared cluster of symptoms that are almost completely un-talked about in public or online spaces.
+We couldn’t be more different in terms of personality, ideology, outlook, skills, etc. He maintains functioning by retreating from people, I maintain functioning by hooking into (or “borrowing”) the realities of the people around me.
+But we are united by a shared cluster of experiences that are almost completely un-talked about in public or online spaces.

 Mr. Robot does a fantastic job of theatrically reproducing the experience of navigating interactions with dissociative “parts” (or “passengers” as I sometimes call them).
-Most productions that feature a character with DID depict them from another character’s point of view — we aren’t given access to how a fractured consciousness is experienced from the inside.
+Most productions that feature a character with DID depict them from another character’s point of view — a point of view that, however sympathetic, remains an external gaze.
+We are almost never permitted to humanize the experience of fractured consciousness from the inside.
 As a rare artistic representation of DID from the user’s perspective, Mr. Robot is bang on.
-When you think about it, Elliot really is the only reliable narrator available.
+Despite previous reviewers’ cries of unreliability, when you think about it, Elliot really is the only reliable narrator available.

 Tonight’s chatter is filled with the usual “Whaaaaaat”/“I never saw that COMING!!!” but the events taking place for Elliot at the beginning of season two are deeply familiar for me.